-This college level writing course is designed to introduce the creative writer to the literary genres, to encourage creativity, individuality, spontaneity and boldness for students in search of the writer within.
-The lecture/discussion is designed to encourage students to develop a writing voice and work toward a final project in one of the major genres.
+This course introduces the creative writer to the literary genres, encouraging creativity, individuality, spontaneity and boldness for students in search of the writer within.
+The lecture/discussion is designed to help students develop a writing voice and work toward a final project in one of the major genres.